SPENT CARBON PREPARATION AND TREATMENT

 - The bulk sample is blended for twenty minutes.

-- The carbon sample is poured out of the mixer into sample buckets.
+- The blended sample is poured out of the mixer into sample buckets.

 - Where there is no excess water, the sample is passed through a riffle splitter.

 - The sample is cut down to 6-8 equal splits.
 (1) Customer (1) JRI (1) Umpire (3-5) Reserve

 - Splits are properly bagged, sealed and labeled with corresponding JRI number and material type.

 Supersack filled with carbon is placed on scale.

 Supersack is lifted off pallet with forklift to tare scale.

 The net weights are recorded and the super sacks of carbon are placed in line ready for sampling.